 Sure, the two-tone design of the DualSense might mask this, but when you look at the shape and the size of the two controllers, they look quite similar and are abound to feel similar, too.
 It remains to be seen as to how large and how heavy either controller will be, but given what we know so far, they are both aiming to be more ergonomic and lightweight.

-As for the colors, well, while the Xbox Series X controller looks almost identical to its predecessor, it boasts a very effective design, so there was little that they could change in that department.
-They’re fixing things that need fixing (e.g. the D-pad) and are not fixing the stuff that doesn’t need fixing.
+As for the colors, well, while the Xbox Series X controller looks almost identical to its predecessor, it boasts a very practical design, so there was little that they could change in that department.
+They’re fixing things that need fixing (e.g., the D-pad) and are not fixing the stuff that doesn’t need fixing.

 When it comes to the DualSense, as mentioned above, we aren’t big fans of the new design, mainly because we feel that the particular balance of the black and white areas just doesn’t look that good.
 So, unless Sony changes the final design (which is unlikely) or offers all-white and all-black options, we’d say that the new Xbox controller is the better-looking of the two.